The Way of Life

 Monastic movements revolve around a Way of Life that is often called a Rule.
 Urban Monasticism is no different.
 Our Rule is adapted from the Rule of Saint Benedict.
 It is the foundation that helps us live intentionally as Urban Monastics.

-- Love God with all our heart, spirit, strength, and mind.
+- Love God with all your Heart, Spirit, Mind, and Strength.

-- Pursue closeness with God through a life centered around prayer.
+- Pursue Closeness with God through a Life Dedicated to Prayer.

 - Begin and Conclude every day in prayer.

 - Love Fasting.

 - Live into daily, weekly, monthly, and annual rhythms.

 - Live a simple life.

 - Dress appropriately for your work and situation.